Wafaaismail/Handle-Arduino-With-Led-Button-and-temp-sensor/ABOUT.md

 I choose to use arduino (i know c well and handling with tiva c using keil but i don't have the board ) As i good method with a lot of library and many of online Tutorial to help if i need help .
 I use ardunio previously in some workshops and project as (smart home prototype using keypad ,servo motor ,leds and with mobile app) so but i start read some examples to remember function and dealinig with it . but it is a good experiance to work with ardunio again .

-i use tinkerpad to test my code and check the output .
+i use tinkercad to test my code and check the output .

 this is the link :https://www.tinkercad.com/things/1b3iI0Tw70G